Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Topological invariant

+Among these operators, the boundary term $u_b^\pm(\Del t)$ depends on the GS parity in the XYZ spin chain (see \tabref{BC}).
+Moreover, the BC is inverted by the MF operator $\gam_{j^\pri}^a$ in the $\ket{1}_a$ subspace in \figref{top}(d) [see also \equref{TEMFES} and \equref{psijj}].

-\Figref{zk} shows the MB Anderson pseudo vector $(\Re[Z_k],\Im[Z_k])$ obtained by the QC algorithm in \figref{top}, for various points in the model-parameter space of the 12-site XYZ spin chain, where the parameter points correspond to \figref{den}.
-The MB winding number is defined by the number of times that the MB Anderson pseudo vector $(\Re[Z_k],\Im[Z_k])$ circulates counterclockwise around the origin as well as the Anderson pseudo vector in the TB model.
-Colors of solid lines show different damping factors, $\del=0.5$, $0.15$, and $0.05$, with fixed $T\del=5$.
-Although the size and angle of $Z_k$ changes with changing the damping factor, the shape is roughly kept, and thus the winding number is conserved even if the damping factor is not so small.
+\Figref{zk} shows the MB Anderson pseudo vector $Z_k$ in the complex plane, obtained by the QC algorithm in \figref{top}, for various points in the model-parameter space of the 12-site XYZ spin chain, where the parameter points are the same as \figref{den}.
+The MB winding number is defined by the number of times that the MB Anderson pseudo vector $Z_k$ circulates counterclockwise around the origin as well as the Anderson pseudo vector in the TB model.
+Colors of solid lines show different damping factors, $\del=0.01$, $0.03$, and $0.10$, with fixed $T\del=3.0$.
+Although the size and angle of $Z_k$ slightly changes with changing the damping factor, the shape is roughly kept, and thus the winding number is conserved even if the damping factor is not so small.
 In addition, we have confirmed that the winding numbers are equal between the QC algorithm and the ED calculation.
 Consequently, our QC algorithm for the topological invariant can basically be applied to the current NISQ devices with the serious limitation of coherent time, although the error mitigation techniques are necessarily required.